 Fluorosis, characterized as white or brown spots on the enamel, is the result of excessive fluoride intake during the child’s first 8 years of life.
 While too little fluoride makes teeth prone to decay, too much of it when consumed is trouble at young ages.
-Common causes of dental fluorosis are drinking fluoridated water, ingestion of fluoride toothpaste/mouthwash, taking fluoride supplements like tablets or drops, and even consumption of beverages that contain fluoride or foods processed with fluoridated water.
+Common causes of dental fluorosis are drinking fluoridated water and ingestion of fluoride toothpaste/mouthwash.
+However, it can be caused due to fluoride supplements and even consumption of beverages and foods that contain fluoride.

 What is fluorosis?

 Dental fluorosis is a cosmetic developmental defect of enamel that is caused by consuming too much fluoride during the period when teeth are developing under the gums.
 It results in the appearance of white or brown spots or discoloration on teeth.
 In severe forms, enamel can become pitted.
 It occurs during the teeth formation in the child’s primary or permanent teeth.
 So, only children under the age of 8 years are at risk.
 By the time enamel is fully formed and teeth have already erupted, dental fluorosis does not happen.

 Fluorosis isn’t harmful and doesn’t affect the health of the teeth.
 But it can create permanent damage and can be a cosmetic problem.
 There are also treatments to address this unwanted dental issue.

 A child can develop dental fluorosis during teeth-forming years (from birth to age 8) when an excessive amount of fluoride is ingested.
 The most common sources of fluoride include: drinking water, oral care products like toothpaste and mouthwash, and dietary prescribed fluoride supplements.
 Therefore, fluorosis risk increases:

 - When your child drinks from the primary source of water that is overly fluoridated over a long period.
 Your tap water may contain more than the recommended level for decay prevention.